mariadb-corporation/MaxScale/Documentation/Upgrading/Upgrading-To-MaxScale-6.md

 version 2.5 to 6.

 Note that the versioning scheme has changed and that version 6 immediately follows version 2.5.
 Effectively, the non-changing `2.`-prefix has been dropped and henceforth at a major release, the _major_, instead of the _minor_ version number, will be bumped.
-So, MaxScale 6 will be followed by MaxScale 7.
 This change also affects how maintenance releases are versioned.
 For instance, 2.5.1, the first GA version of MaxScale 2.5, was followed by the maintenace release 2.5.2.
 6.1, the first GA version of MaxScale 6, will be followed by the maintenance release 6.2.

 For more information about MaxScale 6, refer to the [ChangeLog](../Changelog.md).